AmoyCherry/fuzz-with-LLM/README.md

 ## Goals

-By leveraging LLM to Generate and systhesis high-quality seeds (syscall sequences) which better than manual-ruled ones from original syzkaller.
+By **TRAINING** an LLM to Generate and systhesis high-quality seeds (syscall sequences) which better than manual-ruled ones from the original syzkaller.

 ### Questions

-Q1: We can use LLM tools to get syscall relations.
+#### Q1: We can use LLM tools to get syscall relations.
 But there is a concern need to be addressed.

 - Totally random sequences are not expected to get efficiency.
 And make-sense sequences can get a more higher coverage, but it seems like an 'expected behavior' so it may not be easy to find bugs as well.
 We should add some 'potencial malicious' syscalls into make-sence sequence so that get unexpected crashes.
 Or follow relation-learning idea from [healer](https://github.com/AmoyCherry/fuzz-with-LLM/blob/main/notes/reading.md#healer---sosp-2021).